Madison Media Institute

+MMI closed in 2018.
+Notable alumni include the YouTuber Dylan Is In Trouble, who frequently references the college and its closure, often referring to it as a "scam."

 History

 Madison Media Institute was established in 1969 by Ray Szmanda (more well-known regionally as "The Menards Guy" for his longtime ads for that chain) as Trans-American School of Broadcasting, with programs that prepared graduates for jobs in radio broadcasting.
 Over the years the college added a broader range of programs to reflect the changes in the media field, such as video & motion graphics, electronic & A/V systems, graphic and web design, entertainment & media business, and independent digital film.

 In 1986 Szmanda sold the college to Ed Hutchings, a career broadcaster who owned the school from 1986 to 2007.
 In August 2007 the Hutchings family sold the college to American Higher Education Development Corporation, a New York company.

 In August 2018, Madison Media Institute announced that it would close.
 MMI president and academic dean Mike Bailey cited "business reasons" for the decision.

 Programs of study

 The school specialized in programs in audio production, music production, sound for video, sound for games, sound for films, graphic arts, web design, animation, game design, video production, camera techniques, photography, AV systems design and installation, visual fx, music production software, music business and media business skills.
 In addition, students can specialize in the business of entertainment, music, video, film, and media.

 Tuition ranged from $32,000 to $46,000 for a two-year degree, depending on the program and the campus.